 ¹ O’Rouke D.M., et al. Sci Transl Med.
 2017

-Allogeneic CD30-Chimeric Antigen Receptor (CAR) Epstein-Bar Virus-Specific T cells (EBVSTs) for CD30-Positive Hematological Malignancies
+Allogeneic CD30-Chimeric Antigen Receptor (CAR) Epstein-Bar Virus-Specific T cells (EBVSTs) for CD30-Positive Lymphomas

-Tessa is developing a next-generation, allogeneic VST therapy targeting CD30-positive hematological malignancies.
+Tessa is developing a next-generation, allogeneic VST therapy targeting CD30-Positive Lymphomas.
 EBVST cell lines derived from healthy donors are modified with a CD30 Chimeric Antigen Receptor (CAR) and matched to suitable patients to target CD30+ cancer cells within their bodies.

 This therapy is developed based on an ongoing Phase 1 clinical study (Trial Number: NCT02287311) conducted by Baylor College of Medicine, which investigates the feasibility and safety of allogeneic EBVSTs in EBV-associated lymphomas.